klimkw/crypto-web/README.md

 `yarn start-api`

 ## Explaining the Implementation:
 Backend is built on Python + Flask, pulling in bid/ask price of BTC from Kraken and Gemini, using their free REST APIs.
+Computation of which buy/sell price is recommended is done in the Python layer on processing each exchange information and storing it in the dictionary before returning in the form of a JSON as a REST API call.

+Frontend is built on React, using reactstrap for layout organization.
+It make API calls to the backend in 1s intervals to simulate an almost-live stream.
+Based on the result of the API call, the frontend will return a button that is flashing for recommended buys or sells and a regular button otherwise.

 ## Answers to Questionnaire: